-We and our restricted subsidiaries are subject to a number of business and financial covenants, including a covenant requiring a minimum fixed charge coverage ratio of at least 1.1 to 1.0 effective when and if excess availability is less than the greater of (a) \$30.0 million and (b) the lesser of (i) 12.5% of the amount of the aggregate borrowing base and (ii) \$37.5 million.
-Our fixed charge coverage ratio as calculated under this covenant as of January 1, 2011 was greater than 1.1 to 1.0.
+Under the credit agreement governing the ABL facility, we and our restricted subsidiaries are subject to a number of business and financial covenants, including a covenant requiring a minimum fixed charge coverage ratio of at least 1.1 to 1.0 effective when and if excess availability is less than the greater of (a)\$30.0 million and

+(b) the lesser of (i) 12.5% of the amount of the aggregate borrowing base or (ii) \$37.5 million.
+Although the covenant was not triggered as of December 31, 2011, our fixed charge coverage ratio as calculated under this covenant was greater than 1.1 to 1.0.
 If availability is less than \$37.5 million, the lenders will take dominion over the cash and will apply excess cash to reduce amounts owing under the facility.
 The credit agreement governing the ABL facility requires us to maintain aggregate availability of at least \$15.0 million.
-We were in compliance with all of the applicable covenants under the ABL facility on January 1, 2011.
+We were in compliance with all of the applicable covenants under the ABL facility on December 31, 2011.